 Qualifying Session Rules for Transferring Lawyers

-If you are a transferring lawyer admitted to the Inn after 1st September 2020 you will be required to complete 10 Qualifying Sessions before being eligible for Call to the Bar.
+If you are a transferring lawyer who received approval from the BSB after 1st September 2020 you will be required to complete 10 Qualifying Sessions before being eligible for Call to the Bar.
 It is now a requirement that all transferring lawyers complete at least one session from each of these categories and within these, two interactive qualifying sessions must be completed.
-If you are a transferring lawyer and were admitted prior to 1st September 2020, the rules for your qualifying sessions will remain as highlighted in the letter issued by the BSB to you.
+If you are a transferring lawyer and were approved by the BSB prior to 1st September 2020, the rules for your qualifying sessions will remain as highlighted in the letter issued by the BSB to you.